Self-Help

-We all get lost from time to time.
+We all get off course from time to time.
 That’s part of being human.

-Sometimes life throws us unexpected curveballs and sometimes we make a series of conscious choices only to wake up realizing that we’re simply not who we want to be.
+Sometimes life throws us unexpected curveballs and sometimes we make a series of conscious (or unconscious) choices only to wake up realizing that we’re simply not where we want to be.

 Yet, we find ourselves pushing our boundaries just a little more, because, again, it seems well-justified.
-However, before we know it, we can take so many steps away from our true self that life don’t feel right anymore.
-We hit a wall and realize we’re not happy.
+However, before we know it, we’ve taken so many steps away from our true self that things don’t feel right.
+We hit a wall and feel unhappy.
 We feel constantly tired and frustrated and can’t seem to get to the root of our problems.

 Overlooking our personal value system starts at a young age.
 Did we ever take a class in school that taught us about the importance of connecting with our values?
 Did our parents or caretakers ever ask what was meaningful to us?
 Who and how we wanted to be as adults (and not what we wanted to do)?
 What experiences made us feel truly alive and joyful?
 What inspired us?
 And, did they do this on a regular basis?
 At each important transition throughout our development?

 An important part of counselling, and something that I help clients with on a regular basis, is asking them to do this.
-Oftentimes, clients claim to have a good idea of who they are and what’s important to them (usually family, friends, health, etc.), but when I ask them to write this down in an intentional way, the outcome is inspiring.
-Clients are often surprised when they realize they’ve been acting completely out of line with the way they want to be.
+Oftentimes, clients claim to have a good idea of who they are and what’s important to them (usually family, friends, health, etc.), but when asked to write this down in an intentional way, the outcome is quite interesting.
+Clients are often surprised when they realize they’ve been acting out of line with the way they want to be.

 Identifying and aligning with what’s most important to us has significant effects when it comes to our mental health.
 The exercise is about getting to the root of who we are, unedited, rather than focusing on who we think we should be.
 It’s about tuning in with our emotions, and with the physical sensations in our body – not with our thinking mind (the part that focuses mostly on fear and risks).
 Doing so allows us to sense what’s really going on inside in response to our choices and actions.
 When we understand this, it’s easier to know which path to follow moving forward, and how to do so in a wise manner.